Optimal Decentralized Control with Asymmetric One-Step Delayed Information Sharing: The information sharing pattern

-We claim that $\hat{x}_1(t)$ and $\hat{\hat{x}}_2(t)$ are indeed summary statistics for the history of state observations to determine the optimal control law.
-To do this, we first recall the optimal decentralized control law for the LQG problem~\eqref{eq:nestedsystem}-\eqref{eq:costfn} with no communication delay.
-For such a system, the information structure is described by,
+Before showing that $\hat{x}_1(t)$ and $\doublehat{x}_2(t)$ are summary statistics for the history of state observations, we first obtain the optimal decentralized control law for the LQG problem~\eqref{eq:nestedsystem}-\eqref{eq:costfn} with a nested information structure having no communication delay - i.e., $(0,\infty)$.
+The information structure here is described by,